-Taking care of your little one’s skin, and keeping on top of it, is SO important when children are exposed to the sun.
+Taking care of your child’s skin, and keeping on top of it, is SO important when exposed to the sun.

 Protecting against sunburn and skin cancer is vital, but it’s not as simple as rubbing in some suncream.
 There’s lots you need to consider: what other kinds of protection are out there?
 Am I putting enough on, often enough?
 Is that old bottle in the bathroom cupboard good for this year’s family holiday?

 What factor sunscreen should I use on my child?

 There are 2 protection elements of suncream: SPF (Sun Protection Factor) and UVA star rating.